feyeandal/feye.website/data/blog/OSMPH-holds-face-to-face-mapathon.md

 summary: 'The OpenStreetMap-Philippines community hosted its first face-to-face mapathon since the pandemic began.'
 ---

 The OpenStreetMap-Philippines community hosted its first face-to-face mapathon since the pandemic began.
 It was held in Open Space, Katipunan, last 28 March 2022.
 It was co-organized by the [OSM-Philippines community](https://www.facebook.com/OSMPH), [Open Mapping Hub - Asia Pacific](https://twitter.com/openmapping_ap), [Mapbeks](https://www.mapbeks.org/), and [FNF (Friedrich Naumann Foundation)](https://www.freiheit.org/).
 Because of the pandemic restrictions, most mapping events were purely virtual.
-Everyone was so excited to meet up in person and do our shared interest, mapping! ;)
+Everyone was so excited to meet up in person and do our shared interest, _mapping_! ;)

-The OpenStreetMap-Philippines community hosted its first face-to-face mapathon since the pandemic began.
-It was held in Open Space, Katipunan, last 28 March 2022.
-It was co-organized by the [OSM-Philippines community](https://www.facebook.com/OSMPH), [Open Mapping Hub - Asia Pacific](https://twitter.com/openmapping_ap), [Mapbeks](https://www.mapbeks.org/), and [FNF (Friedrich Naumann Foundation)](https://www.freiheit.org/).
-Because of the pandemic restrictions, most mapping events were purely virtual.
-Everyone was so excited to meet-up in person and do our shared interest, mapping! ;)

 The participants from the mapathon were mostly students (BS Geography and BS Geodetic Engineering students from UP Diliman) and long-time community volunteers.
 It was refreshing to see new and young faces in the mapathon and hear their stories about how they learned about OSM and the community.